sc0ttkclark/papertrail/README.md

 ## Props

-Props have to go to Troy Davis (@troy) who came up with the PHP interface to communicate with the Papertrail API.
+Props have to go to Troy Davis (@troy on GitHub, @troyd on Twitter) who came up with the PHP interface to communicate with the Papertrail API.

 See the original gist code here: https://gist.github.com/troy/2220679